AleemHussain/tinder-for-sneakers/README.md

 A prototype for a swipe-based sneaker recommendation system.
 Inspired by the user experience of TikTok and Tinder, users can explore sneaker options quickly by swiping through images — finding the right pair in just a few interactions.

 This project uses **FashionCLIP** to convert sneaker images and text descriptions into embeddings, and **Annoy** for fast similarity search in the vector space.
-Users can search using an image, a natural language description, or a combination of both.
+It also integrates a **SQLite database** to store sneaker metadata (filename, brand, color, description) and allows enhanced display during search.

 ---